418sec/Openframe-Image/README.md

-> NOTE: this repo is under development.
-The contents is likely to change significantly.

 # Openframe Image

-An Openframe format plugin which enables display of static images.
+An Openframe format extension which enables display of static images (png, jpg) via fbi.

-For info on developing your own plugins, see the [Openframe-PluginExample](https://github.com/OpenframeProject/Openframe-PluginExample) repo.
+For info on developing your own extensions, see the [Openframe-ExtensionExample](https://github.com/OpenframeProject/Openframe-ExtensionExample) repo.